Itema-as/dawn-marketplace-server/README.md

 An open source Eclipse marketplace server based on the [marketplace client REST API](https://wiki.eclipse.org/Marketplace/REST).

+This server implementation differs from the Eclipse Foundation's server some key areas:
+* The Equinox p2 repositores along with all other data are hosted on the server.
+* User accounts are optionally integrated with GitHub, Twitter or Google accounts.
+* Feature metadata can be edited and published using a form from within Eclipse.
+* Designed as a lightweight solution for organizations that require an in-house service for distributing Eclipse features.

+## Technology stack

 This server is built on [Spring Boot](http://projects.spring.io/spring-boot/), [Eclipse EMF](https://eclipse.org/modeling/emf/), [HyperSQL DB](http://hsqldb.org), [Hibernate](http://hibernate.org) and [Eclipse Teneo](https://wiki.eclipse.org/Teneo).
 It is self-contained, so there is no need to install anything for deployment except for Java 8.
 While it is created for serving [DAWN](http://www.dawnsci.org) plug-ins, it can be used for distributing plug-ins for any Eclipse based product as it is compatible with the [Eclipse Marketplace client](https://www.eclipse.org/mpc/).

-This server implementation differs from the Eclipse Foundation's server some key areas:
-* The Equinox p2 repositores along with all other data are hosted on the server.
-* User accounts are optionally integrated with GitHub, Twitter or Google accounts.
-* Solution metadata can be edited using a form from within Eclipse.

 ## Usage

 ### Starting the server

-When doing development on this code, you should start the server from within Eclipse.
-That will allow you to do normal debugging.
-Make sure the [Spring tool suite](https://marketplace.eclipse.org/content/spring-ide) is installed and launch the __org.dawnsci.marketplace.server__ project as a _Spring Boot App_.
-Add `--init` to create an initial data set for testing.

 When running the standalone server you need to start it from the command line.
 E.g. `java -jar org.dawnsci.marketplace.server-1.0-SNAPSHOT.war --init`.